logzio/cloudwatch-subscription-filters/README.md

 # Cloudwatch shipper with log groups detection

-This project deploys an instrumentation that allows shipping Cloudwatch logs to Logz.io.
+This project deploys instrumentation that allows shipping Cloudwatch logs to Logz.io.

 ## Overview:

 This project will create 2 Lambda functions:

 - **Shipper function**: this function is responsible for processing and shipping the Cloudwatch logs to Logz.io.
 [See here the function's repo](https://github.com/logzio/logzio_aws_serverless/tree/master/python3/cloudwatch).

 - **Trigger function**: this function is responsible for adding subscription filters to the desired Cloudwatch log groups, to trigger the shipper function.

-On its first run - it will add subscription filters to the log groups chosen by the user.
-If a user chose a service, it will also trigger whenever a log group is created, and if it's a match - will add a subscription filter for it.
+When the Trigger function is run for the first time, it will add subscription filters to the log groups chosen by the user.
+If the user chose a service, the Trigger function will also get triggered whenever a log group is created to check if this log group is for a service that is one of the services that the user has selected.
+If yes, it will add a subscription filter to it.

 ## Instructions